Nuclear Power in the USA

 Preparing for new build

 From 1992 to 2005, some 270,000 MWe of new gas-fired plant was built, and only 14,000 MWe of new nuclear and coal-fired capacity came on line.
 But coal and nuclear supply almost 70% of US electricity and provide price stability.
 When investment in these two technologies almost disappeared, unsustainable demands were placed on gas supplies and prices quadrupled, forcing large industrial users of it offshore and pushing gas-fired electricity costs towards 10 ¢/kWh.
 Today, due to the advent of shale gas, costs are much lower.

 The reason for investment being predominantly in gas-fired plant was that it offered the lowest investment risk.
 Several uncertainties inhibited investment in capital-intensive new coal and nuclear technologies.
 About half of US generating capacity is over 30 years old, and major investment is also required in transmission infrastructure.
 This creates an energy investment crisis which was recognised in Washington, along with an increasing bipartisan consensus on the strategic importance and clean air benefits of nuclear power in the energy mix.

-US nuclear power reactors under construction, planned and proposede
+US nuclear power reactors planned and proposede

 ||COL lodgement & issue dates